-Why Your Religious Upbringing Left You Feeling Starved For Love
+Why Your High-Control Religious Upbringing Left You Feeling Starved for Love

-I definitely entered my teen and young adult years feeling “starved for love,” but I didn’t come to understand this about myself until recently.
+I definitely entered my teen and young adult years feeling “starved for love,” but I didn’t come to understand this about myself until I was well into my 30s.

 As someone who prided myself on being fiercely independent, even as a teenager, the idea that I “needed” anything (or anyone) caused me to bristle.